What is Sickle Cell?

 Voxelotor (Oxbryta)

 Voxelotor (Oxbryta).
 Oxbryta works on haemoglobin S to interfere with the first step of the process that causes red blood cells to sickle (polymerization).
 Because Oxbryta impacts this very first step, it helps to prevent sickling and haemolysis (the breakdown of red blood cells).
 Homolysis can lead to anaemia (having too few red blood cells).
 Oxbryta is for use in adults and children 12 years of age and older.
-The FDA recently approved this oral drug to improve anaemia in people with Sickle Cell in the USA and is awaiting approval by NICE for use in the UK.
+The FDA recently approved this oral drug to improve anaemia in people with Sickle Cell in the USA.

 Crizanlizumab (Adakveo)